UoB-COMSM0110/2024-group-18/README.md

 “Okay now that was satisfying”

-However other players commented on how they felt like the second level especially was too challenging, with one participant asking, “is there any way to skip this level” and another stating “damn that is so hard”.
+However, other players commented on how they felt like the second level especially was too challenging, with one participant asking, “Is there any way to skip this level” and another stating, “damn, that is so hard”.
 Despite this mixed feedback, we chose to keep the design of the second level, as we felt it was more in line with our vision for a rewarding science fiction platformer, and the mixed responses likely reflected the differing video game abilities that our pool of participants had.

 Instructions

-We deliberately opted to not give much information as to what the player is required to do as we felt like it was better to let them figure it out themselves, which was again highlighted in the TA data.
+We deliberately opted not to give much information about what the player is required to do, as we felt it was better to let players figure it out for themselves, which was again highlighted in the TA data.

 “I liked figuring out what to do, that is really rewarding”

 “Once it clicked … it became so much clearer”

-However, others claimed they would prefer slightly more instructions for both how to progress through the level, as well as how to view the controls again.
+However, others claimed they would prefer slightly more instructions on how to progress through the level and how to view the controls again.

 “How do I see the controls again”